jimsteel/fhir-tx-ecosystem-ig/input/pagecontent/ecosystem.md

 Given the way that the value sets are defined, they are only valid against a given edition and version, and can only be evaluated (and even instantiated) against that known version.
 One way to manage this is bind the value set to a specific version in the definition itself:  e.g. `http://snomed.info/sct/20611000087101/version/20240731?fhir_vs=refset/22071000087104` identifies a specific version.

 But it's often more useful to allow late binding of the valueset to a specific version.
-E.g. `http://snomed.info/sct/20611000087101?fhir_vs=refset/22071000087104` in whatever is the applicable SNOMED CT version, where that might be specific using a `system-version` parameter in the expansion parameters, or the server might  just use the latest version of the Canadian edition that it has.
+E.g. `http://snomed.info/sct/20611000087101?fhir_vs=refset/22071000087104` is whatever is the applicable SNOMED CT version, where that might be specified using a `system-version` parameter in the expansion parameters, or the server might just use the latest version of the Canadian edition that it has.

-In the same way, `http://snomed.info/sct?fhir_vs=refset/22071000087104` means 'whatever version of whatever edition', as decided by the infrastructure when the reference is used. (this example neatly shows the risk of this approach, because 22071000087104 is a Canadian specific reference set).
+In the same way, `http://snomed.info/sct?fhir_vs=refset/22071000087104` means 'whatever version of whatever edition', as decided by the infrastructure when the reference is used. (this particular example neatly shows the risk of this approach, because 22071000087104 is a Canadian specific reference set, but it would be fine for most SCT content).

 Unfortunately, the ecosystem infrastructure doesn't know how to route `http://snomed.info/sct?fhir_vs=refset/22071000087104` to the correct server - at the point the decision is made, the actual SNOMED CT edition isn't known, and can't be known, and the correct server can't be picked.
 Any evaluation of this value set will be done by tx.fhir.org, not one of the designated SNOMED CT servers (in this case, the Canadian server would be desired).